akshaychannabasaiah/Project-Iris/README.md

 # Project-Iris
-Algorithmic model for efficient representation and accurate recognition of Iris
+Algorithmic model for representation and recognition of human Iris

 Perform Segmentation using Contour Deection along with Hough transform.
 The segmented Iris isnormalized using Daugman’s rubber-sheet model and then apply Gabor filters to obtain the Iris code.